 Early Bird Espresso

 The atmosphere is really relaxed, with Alt-J creepily crooning in the background and a few people engaging pretty seriously with their laptops.
-Friends of owners Bani Taghaboni and Farshid Sahami keep dropping in to offer congratulations, and young people with the freedom to be wandering around in the middle of the day come in for iced coffees.
-There's seating for about 30 inside, a third of which is at a communal table in the front window.
+There's seating for about 30 inside with more upstairs on the seasonal patio.

 Early Bird has perfect food, too.
 In addition to fresh baked goods they've rolled out a seasonal breakfast menu that is eye-catching to say the least.

 You can't go wrong with the chia seed pudding, served with flax seeds, yogurt, coconut and pomegranate.

 There's also avocado toast, arranged in the shape of a rose and served with a poached egg.

 To drink, there's non-coffee options like the iced tea fizz as well as all the usual espresso based favourites like cortados and matcha lattes.